Chaaronn/Auto-PGN-Generator/README.md

 Ensure 'main_opening' and 'variation_name' in setup.ini exactly match to the opening and variation in openings.json

+Only requirement outside base Python modules is 'python-chess'.

 # USAGE

 python run main.py

-pgn for given variations in setup.ini will be generated in the file path of the Python file.
+pgn for given variation in setup.ini will be generated in the file path of the Python file.